Please ensure Javascript is enabled for purposes of website accessibility

 SUNDAY

-REMINDER: You cannot get into the general session and you cannot vote without a credential, even if you’re pre-registered.
-You must be wearing a credential in order to get into the general session or to vote.
+REMINDER: You cannot get into the general session or vote without a credential, even if you’re pre-registered.
+You must be wearing your credential in order to get into the general session or to vote.

 NOTE: REGISTRATION CLOSES PRIOR TO THE START OF THE SUNDAY GENERAL SESSION.
 YOU MUST BE REGISTERED AND CREDENTIALED BEFORE REGISTRATION CLOSES.
 THERE ARE NO EXCEPTIONS.